Top Destination Proposal Pointers

 One of today's most popular ways to get engaged: a destination proposal.
 There's something so romantic about being away together, and alone in your little corner of the world, whether it's in a cabin two hours away or on an island in another hemisphere.
 Plus, the very nature of being on vacation makes even the simplest proposal spectacular.

-There are two types of destination proposals: The first is that she knows you're going on a trip; she might've even helped plan it, but she doesn't know that you're packing a ring.
-The other is a complete surprise: You book a night in New York/weekend in Napa/week in Europe, and she's completely in the dark.
+There are two types of destination proposals: The first is that your significan other knows you're going on a trip; they might've even helped plan it, but don't know that you're packing a ring.
+The other is a complete surprise: You book a night in New York/weekend in Napa/week in Europe, and they're completely in the dark.
 More difficult?
 Yes.
 More wow?
 Definitely.
 Here's how to pull off the proposal.

 If They Know About the Trip...

 Prep before you depart.
 Don't wait 'til you get there to plan the specifics of your proposal.
 Do advance research to find the perfect locale.
-Call the hotel's concierge to help make dinner reservations at the most romantic restaurant around, choose the best stretch of sand for a seaside-at-sunset proposal, and order her favorite flowers for your room.
+Call the hotel's concierge to help make dinner reservations at the most romantic restaurant around, choose the best stretch of sand for a seaside-at-sunset proposal, and order your partner's favorite flowers for your room.
 Some high-end resorts actually have romance coordinators on staff (seriously) who will assist with the perfect proposal plan, rose petals included.

 Pack the ring properly.
 If you're not flying, keep the ring secured in an inside coat pocket or locked in the glove compartment of your car.
 If you'll be boarding a plane, pack the ring in your carry-on luggage to prevent the TSA from spoiling the surprise—don't carry it on your body, since you may then have to remove it when you walk through security, and obviously don't put it in your checked luggage.
 Your carry-on should be loosely filled with nonsuspicious items.
 Think sweaters and a paperback book; not toiletries, pocket knives or electronics that might trigger the screeners.
 And don't put the ring in a ring box—if you do get called for a closer check and the security guard starts tossing your stuff, you're better off having the ring in a nondescript, medium-size box.